ron003/daq-buildtools/docs/Compiling-and-running.md

 Added /your/path/to/daq-buildtools/scripts to PATH
 DBT setuptools loaded
 ```
 After this step `daq-buildtools` scripts and aliases will be accessible from your commandline regardless of the current working directory.
-They include `dbt-init.sh`, `build_daq_software.sh` and the aliases `dbt-setup-build-environment` and `dbt-setup-runtime-environment` which are used in the following sections.
+They include `dbt-init.sh`, `dbt-build.sh` and the aliases `dbt-setup-build-environment` and `dbt-setup-runtime-environment` which are used in the following sections.

 ## Creating a development area (AKA work area)